-- 2. Where appropriate, planning permission for developments which result in the need for off-site upgrades, will be subject to conditions to ensure the occupation is aligned with the delivery of necessary infrastructure upgrades. - 3.
+- 2. Where appropriate, planning permission for developments which result in the need for off-site upgrades, will be subject to conditions or obligations to ensure the occupation is aligned with the delivery of necessary infrastructure upgrades. - 3.
 The Council will seek to ensure that there is adequate water and wastewater infrastructure to serve all new developments.
 Developers are encouraged to contact the water/wastewater company as early as possible to discuss their development proposals and intended delivery programme to assist with identifying any potential water and wastewater network reinforcement requirements.
-Where there is a capacity constraint the Council will, where appropriate, apply phasing conditions to any approval to ensure that any necessary infrastructure upgrades are delivered ahead of the occupation of the relevant phase of development.
+Where there is a capacity constraint the Council will, where appropriate, apply phasing conditions to any approval to ensure that any necessary infrastructure upgrades are delivered ahead of the occupation of the relevant phase of development. - 4.
+All development proposals must provide on-site treatment or a connection to the sewerage system at the nearest point of adequate capacity, as advised by the service provider, and should consider future access to the existing sewerage systems for maintenance and upsizing purposes.

-DP29 Water quality, supply and treatment
+POLICY DP29 Water quality, supply and treatment